-Alfred Münzer was born on November 23, 1941 in The Hague, Netherlands.
-Alfred survived the Holocaust because he was rescued by an Indonesian family living in the Netherlands.
-His father, Simcha, owned a men’s tailoring business and his mother, Gisele, remained at home to look after Alfred and his two older sisters, Eva and Leah.
+Alfred “Al” Münzer was born on November 23, 1941 in The Hague, Netherlands.
+He was the youngest of three children born to Simcha (Siegfried) and Gisele (Gitla) Münzer (sometimes Minzer).
+Simcha owned a men’s tailoring business and Gisele remained at home to look after Alfred and his two older sisters, Eva and Leah (Liane).

-On May 21, 1942 Alfred’s father was ordered to report to a German labor camp but evaded the order by checking himself into the hospital for a hernia operation.
+When Alfred was born, the Netherlands was already occupied by Nazi Germany.
+The Nazis implemented anti-Jewish restrictions and life for Jews in the Netherlands became increasingly dangerous.
+The Germans began carrying out mass deportations from the Netherlands to killing centers in July 1942.
+Simcha was ordered to report to a German labor camp but evaded the order by checking himself into the hospital for a long overdue hernia operation.
 By September it became apparent that the entire family would need to go into hiding.
-Simcha faked a suicide attempt in order to be committed to a psychiatric hospital near The Hague.
+Simcha faked a suicide attempt in order to be committed to the Ramaerkliniek, a psychiatric hospital in The Hague.
 Meanwhile, Gisele sold the family’s possessions and settled her children with friends and neighbors before joining Simcha at the hospital as a nurse’s assistant.

-Alfred was put in the care of a friend named Annie Madna, who placed him with her sister.
-However, after a month Annie’s sister became too nervous to keep him.
+Alfred was put in the care of a family friend and neighbor named Annie Madna, who placed him with her sister, Jorina Polak.
+However, after three weeks Jorina became too nervous to keep him because her neighbor was a Nazi collaborator.
 Annie then placed Alfred with her ex-husband, Tolé, a native of Indonesia.
-For the next three years Alfred remained in Tolé’s home, looked after by their housekeeper, Mima Saïna, who became his surrogate mother.
+For the next three years Alfred remained in Tolé’s home, looked after by their Muslim housekeeper, Mima Saïna, who became his surrogate mother.
 The Madnas treated him as one of their own children, but he was not allowed to leave the house for fear that someone might see him and become suspicious.
-Despite their difference in appearance, the blond-haired, blue-eyed Alfred had no sense of being different from the rest of his Indonesian-Dutch family and he was too young to question why he was hidden in the cellar when the Gestapo came to the house.
+He remembers hiding in the cellar when German authorities came to the house.
+Despite their difference in appearance, the blond-haired, blue-eyed Alfred had no sense of being different from the rest of his Indonesian-Dutch family.